domfarolino/modular-javascript/03_CommonJS/README.md

 -------

 Finally in this example we're taking advantage of an actual module format.
-The module format we're using is called CommonJS.
+The module format we're using is called **CommonJS**.
 CommonJS allows us to define all the code we want in a specific module, but only the code we export becomes exposed for other modules to consume.
 To export code from a module in CommonJS we must utilize `module.exports`.
 Let's take a look at how we'd create a couple modules: